Why You Should Design with Monochrome

 When designing with a monochromatic colour scheme, you need to start with a single hue that you like and then incorporate various tones, shades, and tints to your design palette.
 You'll likely want a minimum of two other options of the colour - a darker and lighter version.

-Once your colour palette that is decided, you may also want to consider an accent colour.
+Once your colour palette is decided, you may also want to consider an accent colour.
 As seen in the image above, you can see how the designer chose their base colour, a lighter and darker option, and a couple accent colours were used sparingly to create a harmonious room.